Papers: Manchester United given Jadon Sancho transfer boost

 SUNDAY MIRROR

-Manchester United have been handed a boost in their Jadon Sancho pursuit as Manchester City decide not to exercise their transfer option.
+Manchester United have been handed a boost in their Jadon Sancho pursuit as Manchester City have decided not to exercise their transfer option.

+Qatar Sports Investments, who are the owners of PSG, are on the verge of securing a stake in Leeds United.

 Arsenal are leading a clutch of Premier League clubs who want to bring on loan Roma star Chris Smalling back to English football next summer.